eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

  * @param {Object.<string, string>} dittoHeaders - The headers Object containing all Ditto Protocol header values
  * @param {*} [value] - The value to apply / which was applied (e.g. in a "modify" action)
  * @param {number} status - The status code that indicates the result of the command.
+ * @param {Object} extra - The enriched extra fields when selected via "extraFields" option.
  * @returns {DittoProtocolMessage} dittoProtocolMessage -
  *  the mapped Ditto Protocol message or
  *  <code>null</code> if the message could/should not be mapped
  */
-function buildDittoProtocolMsg(namespace, id, group, channel, criterion, action, path, dittoHeaders, value, status) {
+function buildDittoProtocolMsg(namespace, id, group, channel, criterion, action, path, dittoHeaders, value, status, extra) {

     let dittoProtocolMsg = {};
     dittoProtocolMsg.topic = namespace + "/" + id + "/" + group + "/" + channel + "/" + criterion + "/" + action;